-of many Windows based computers.
+I currently work at a nuclear power station1 and recent developments towards the digital arena have resulted in the implementation of many Windows-based computers.
 I have heard of incidents in which viruses have crippled power stations, hence my dilemma.

-1) We cannot install an anti-virus on these computers as it conflicts with custom design turbine control applications
+- We cannot install an anti-virus on these computers as it conflicts with custom design turbine control applications

-2) No internet connection allowed for security purposes
+- No internet connection allowed for security purposes

-4) Not allowed to open computers
+- Not allowed to open computers

-level of ubiquitous computing for the masses that I just don’t think would have happened as quickly any other way.
+Yes, it has plenty of flaws and detractors, but in the last 30 years, it’s enabled a level of ubiquitous computing for the masses I just don’t think would have happened as quickly any other way.

-That’s the good news – if you ever actually found a virus, I’d actually be pretty shocked.
-Someone would have had to have violated one or more of the rules in order for the virus to make it in.
+That’s the good news.
+If you ever found a virus, I’d be shocked.
+Someone would have violated one or more of the rules in order for the virus to make it in.